-Please specify the full time and part time programme diets (if applicable).
-Please also outline the QMUL Model arrangements for each year of study.
+Please specify the structure of the programme diets for all variants of the programme (e.g. full-time, part-time - if applicable).
 The description should be sufficiently detailed to fully define the structure of the diet.

 Requirements

 Students must take a minimum of 135 credits in Comparative Literature modules and a minimum of 135 credits in Film Studies modules over the period of their studies.